ryanmimrie/ryanmimrie.github.io/microbio.md

             <div>High</div>
         </div>
     </div>
-This metric measures the total number of different bacterial species present in your gut microbiome, with higher values suggesting a greater abundance of different species.
-Think of it like a coral reef teeming with various marine life forms; greater richness usually contributes to a more robust and healthy ecosystem.
+<div style="font-size: 0.95em;">This metric measures the total number of different bacterial species present in your gut microbiome, with higher values suggesting a greater abundance of different species.
+Think of it like a coral reef teeming with various marine life forms; greater richness usually contributes to a more robust and healthy ecosystem.</div>